 A Land Information Memorandum (LIM) is a document prepared by the Council to help with the information searching associated with buying or selling property.
-A buyer will gain additional information, which may help their decision making processing, by reading a LIM.
-A seller may benefit by being better equipped to answer questions from potential buyers.
+A buyer will gain additional information, which might help their decision making process; a seller might benefit by being better equipped to answer questions from potential buyers.

 Many lending institutes require a LIM before securing funding as the information may help them make their decision.